abarker/pytest-helper/doc/sphinx_docs/index.rst

 * :ref:`pytest_helper.script_run<script_run>`

    The `script_run` function is used to actually invoke pytest on a test file or list of files.
-It takes a path or list of paths and, when called from a script, will run pytest on all those files.
-If it is not called from a script's `__main__` module then it returns without doing anything.
+It takes a path or a list of paths and, when called from a script, will run pytest on all those files.

+   To include dotted Python package descriptors, use the `script_run` option `pyargs=True`.
+Then if any of the names do not contain a slash (path-separator) character they are left unprocessed.
+The `script_run` function will also set the pytest argument `--pyargs`.

+   If `script_run` is not called from a script's `__main__` module then it returns without doing anything.
 Any relative paths passed to the function are expanded relative to the directory of the module from which the `script_run` function is called.

    The `script_run` function is useful because it allows Python modules to be easily made self-testing when they are run as scripts.
-When working on a module in, say, Vim you can invoke a command to run the current file as a script in order to see if it still passes whatever tests are defined for it.
+When working on a module in, say, Vim you can invoke a command to run the current file as a script in order to verify that it still passes whatever tests are defined for it.
 Those tests can be in the same file and/or in other files.
 Test files themselves can similarly be made self-executing when run as a script, which can be useful when writing tests.

    One use of modules with self-contained tests, like in the example in the :ref:`Introduction`, is to quickly start writing a simple module while